 5 drops red food coloring

-In a heavy saucepan, combine butter, sugar, and whipping cream.
+In a heavy saucepan, combine butter, sugar, and evaporated milk.
 Cook and stir on low heat until sugar is dissolved.
 Bring to a boil; cook and stir for 4 minutes.

 Remove from heat, stir in white chocolate and marshmallow crème.
 Remove 1 cup and set aside.
 Add orange extract and coloring to the remaining mixture.
 Stir until blended.
 Pour into an 8 or 9 inch square pan that has been lined with foil and sprayed with nonstick spray.
 Drop reserved mixture by tablespoons on top and cut through with a knife to swirl.